rayfranco/bourgeon/README.md

 > Bourgeon is an opinionated-featured VueJS 2.0 setup for Webpack

-> The setup includes hot-reload, lint-on-save, unit testing, css extraction, advanced routing, i18n, SVG sprite sheets, a simple store and stylus with some helpers.
+> The setup includes hot-reload, lint-on-save, unit testing, css extraction, vuex, advanced routing, i18n, SVG sprite sheets and stylus with some helpers.
 Almost everything is optional and you can select which sugars you want on init

 ## What's different